Aiiimen/Card/README.md

 # Card

->*3 Different hover animation applied to cards using shapes and translate options.
+>*Three Different hover animation applied to cards using shapes and translate options.*

 A card is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colours, and powerful display options.
 For this project – I used 3 cards to display different content that can be used by an agency to help get illustrators, designers and developers jobs.